 Improved livestock grazing systems on about 85 percent of the lands enrolled.

 Seasons and license allocations in place to improve game movement and enhance hunter harvest both on and off ranches.

-About one third of the ranches actively participate in exceptional youth hunting opportunities.
+About two thirds of the ranches actively participate in exceptional youth hunting opportunities.

-About one third donate hunts to conservation organizations for auction or raffle to help raise funds to improve habitat on private and public lands elsewhere (separate from CPW's auction & raffle program).
+About one third of the ranches donate hunts to conservation organizations for them to auction or raffle off to help raise funds for habitat improvement on private and public lands elsewhere (separate from CPW's auction & raffle program).